 For a trip off the beaten path of Houston sightseeing, mosey on over to this quiet riot of visual interest mere blocks away from the University of Houston campus.

 After your youngsters finish wandering the citrus-themed, labyrinthian walkways of The Orange Show—the weird building next door that looks like a house morphing into a jungle gym—keep the quirky art tour rolling and plan a picnic at this iconic park.
 Much like the neighboring house-turned-maze-turned-gallery, Smither Park celebrates the ingenuity of local, self-taught artists through a ramshackle collection of permanent mosaic sculptures.
-On any given Saturday, visitors can enjoy a packed lunch at the pavillion, watch on from the comfort of the oversized swings as an artist creates a new piece, or catch an impromptu performance at the amphitheatre, crafted in the likeness of a fish/lizard/monster’s gaping maw.
+On any given Saturday, visitors can enjoy a packed lunch at the pavilion, watch on from the comfort of the oversized swings as an artist creates a new piece, or catch an impromptu performance at the amphitheater, crafted in the likeness of a fish/lizard/monster’s gaping maw.

 Ice Skating at the Galleria